Adaptation System: Long-term change across time.

 What tends to break under load

 Brittle routines that cannot bend, or chaos with no ground.
-You see panic change or denial.
-You see people confuse more stress with more adaptation when the recovery side of the loop is already empty.
+Panic change or denial.
+People confuse more stress with more adaptation when the recovery side of the loop is already empty.
+Change initiatives that add load without creating space.
+Systems that remain perpetually provisional because nothing stabilizes long enough to integrate.

 What changes when the module is better understood